caminio/carver/README.md

     compiler.compile( webpage, { template: 'default' });

 This looks up a template in your workdir named 'default/' and requires an engin - valid file with the same name inside.
-Here: 'default/default.jade'.
+Here: 'default.jade'.
 Oh, and, of course, you can have your webpage store that template as well.

 If the given object has a ``template`` property, that will used instead.